 Well, I’m delighted to tell you that they did end it well.
 In fact, it may be my favorite MCU film to date!
 I LOVED Avengers: Endgame!

 There are two aspects that make Avengers: Endgame so strong.
 First and most importantly, the story takes care of our characters.
 I felt satisfied in every arc.
 Unlike say The Last Jedi or How I Met Your Mother where I felt great disappointment at the treatment of our characters, Marvel gave them arcs that felt earned and treated them with respect.
 There were things I was sure would annoy me after the carnage of Infinity War but it worked.
-In particular our original fab five of Iron Man, Captain America, Black Widow, Hulk and Thor were given stories that felt authentic for the characters and gave the closure I needed.
+In particular our original six of Iron Man, Captain America, Black Widow, Hawkeye, Hulk and Thor were given stories that felt authentic for the characters and gave the closure I needed.

 I don’t think it is over-stating to say there is time travel element to the story.
 This allowed viewers to remember the fun we’ve had along the way but also gave the characters moments of retrospection on how far they had come and the choices they’ve made.
 Plus, it’s just fun.
 Time travel stories are a blast!
 I know some call this fan service but with each reveal my grin got bigger and wider.
 It was fantastic!